 This type of sleeves covers the entire upper arm ending below the elbow and reaching varying lengths on the forearm.

-These type of sleeves need no introduction as they are one of the staple t-shirts worn by most men.
-Long sleeves were always associated with shirts but made the crossover to t-shirts, and the resulting look is nothing shy of a fashion favorite.
+These are the most basic and this type of sleeves need no introduction as they are one of most worn by most men.
+Long sleeves were always associated with shirts but made the crossover to t-shirts, and the resulting look is nothing shy of a fashion favourite.